ryanhefner/react-request-block/README.md

 # react-request-block

-React component to compose requests within your components.
-Supports server-side rendering requests.
+React component to compose requests within your components, with support for server-side rendered requests.

 ## Install